Asymptotic safety in quantum gravity: Gaussian and non-Gaussian fixed points

-Quantum Einstein Gravity (QEG)
+Quantum Einstein gravity (QEG)

-Quantum Einstein Gravity (QEG) is the generic name for any quantum field theory of gravity that (regardless of its bare action) takes the spacetime metric as the dynamical field variable and whose symmetry is given by diffeomorphism invariance.
+The name quantum Einstein gravity (QEG) describes any quantum field theory of gravity that (regardless of its bare action) takes the spacetime metric as the dynamical field variable and whose symmetry is given by diffeomorphism invariance.
 This fixes the theory space and an RG flow of the effective average action defined over it, but it does not single out a priori any specific action functional.
 However, the flow equation determines a vector field on that theory space which can be investigated.
 If it displays a non-Gaussian fixed point by means of which the UV limit can be taken in the "asymptotically safe" way, this point acquires the status of the bare action.

-Quantum Quadratic Gravity (QQG)
+Quantum quadratic gravity (QQG)

-A specific realisation of QEG is Quantum Quadratic Gravity (QQG).
+A specific realisation of QEG is quantum quadratic gravity (QQG).
 This a quantum extension of general relativity obtained by adding all local quadratic-in-curvature terms to the Einstein-Hilbert Lagrangian.
-QQG, besides being renormalizable, has also been shown to feature a UV fixed point (even in the presence of realistic matter sectors)..
+QQG, besides being renormalizable, has also been shown to feature a UV fixed point (even in the presence of realistic matter sectors).
 It can, therefore, be regarded as a concrete realisation of asymptotic safety.